xavidelamo/mgci-docs/docs/source/sepal.rst

 Authors
 ^^^^^^^

-SEPAL-MGCI :sub:`beta` has been developed by the Food and Agriculture Organization (FAO) of the United Nations, and has been funded by Norway's International Climate and Forest Iniciative (NICFI).
+SEPAL-MGCI :sub:`beta` has been developed by the Food and Agriculture Organization (FAO) of the United Nations.

 Contributors to SEPAL-MGCI :sub:`beta` and its documentation include Daniel Guerrero, Pierrick Rambaud, Corinna Ravilious and Xavier de Lamo.